IDinsight/experiments-engine/docs/index.md

 sequenceDiagram
     autonumber
     actor User
+    User->>Your app: Visit platform
-    Your app->>ExE: User visits platform
+    Your app->>ExE: Get arm assignment
-    ExE->>Your app: Assign user to arm
+    ExE->>Your app: Assign an arm to user
     Your app->>User: Show arm content
     User->>Your app: Interact with platform
     Your app->>ExE: Send outcome data